bbfox0703/GSpots/README.md

 - Added memory scan if the games running in the background to try finding the offsets file scanning failed at.
 Memory scanning is in beta..
 It worked for every game i tried, and the one that it didn't work for has obfuscation.
 This update should help compatibility greatly!

+- Added The ability to detect and handle encrypted exes.

 </details>

 # Disclosure:
 <details>

 - If you choose to use this tool with a online game and you get banned, thats on you.
 I put no effort into making this tool evade anti cheat detection.
-While I don't expect anyone to be banned for using GSpots (while the game is running), it's an obvious risk.
+While I don't expect anyone to be banned (I havent yet) for using GSpots, It's always a risk.

 </details>